 Civic: There is a need to identify further opportunities which could lead to the reduction of alcohol and drug misuse in the community.

 It has been reported that young people are using their free bus pass to congregate on buses.
-Some perception of playparks feeling unsafe.

 Identify opportunities for community groups to seek funding for projects that foster an increased sense of belonging and Civic Pride.